What is it?

 All Mighty features plus custom reports, multi-lingual support, and more security features.

-All Fantastic features plus you can add part-time agents.
+All Fantastic features plus you can add part-time agents and social media accounts.

-HappyFox has four pricing tiers.
-The Popular plan includes all the ticketing features that are at the heart of HappyFox, a knowledge base/community forums, and reporting dashboard.
-You also get limited social media monitoring in the Popular Plan.
+HappyFox has three pricing levels.
+The entry level Mighty plan includes all the ticketing features that are at the heart of HappyFox, a knowledge base/community forums, and reporting dashboard.
+You also get limited social media monitoring in the Mighty Plan.
+For additional social media features, customizations, and security features, you can upgrade to the Fantastic and Enterprise levels.

 HappyFox is an economical option if your business employs more than 3 customer service agents and handles most customer inquiries via email.
-Whereas Freshdesk’s free plan and Zendesk $1 plan limit you to 3 agents, you can have unlimited agents on HappyFox’s basic Popular plan.
+Whereas Freshdesk’s free plan and Zendesk $1 plan limit you to 3 agents, you can have unlimited agents on HappyFox’s Mighty plan.

 If you employ 3 or fewer agents, Zendesk’s $1/agent/month plan and Freshdesk’s free plan offer other advanced features at a much lower cost than HappyFox.
 Zendesk’s $1/agent/month Starter Plan is live chat/phone enabled and includes social media monitoring.
 Freshdesk, our recommended small business help desk, offers a web form and phone, CRM, and numerous other integrations for free.

-If you want to integrate your help desk with live chat, HappyFox has a live chat feature that is currently in beta.
-You can get a basic version for free for up to 10 agents, but the paid versions run from $14.99/month to $99.99/month.
+If you want to integrate your help desk with live chat, HappyFox has a live chat feature.
+Pricing starts at $14.99 per agent per month, and a free 14-day trial is available.
 This is on top of the cost of the help desk plan.

 All HappyFox pricing plans are per agent.
 The given prices are based on annual payment–expect about a 25% bump for monthly payment.